 Significant judgement is required in determining the capital allowances and deductibility of certain expenses based on interpretation of tax laws and legislations during the estimation of the provision for income taxes.
-There are transactions and calculations for which the ultimate tax determination is uncertain during the ordinary course of business.
 The Group recognised liabilities for tax based on estimates of assessment of the tax liability due.
 Where the final tax outcome is different from the amounts that were initially recorded, such differences would impact the income tax and deferred income tax provisions, where applicable, in the period in which such determination is made.